Menopause And Mental Health: The Link Between Menopause And Depression

 Hormone replacement therapy usually refers to administering synthetic or organic forms of estrogen into the body to combat menopause symptoms, including depression.
 Estrogen administration can take place in the form of a pill, a gel, a patch, or a vaginal ring.

-Sometimes, estrogen therapy may be prescribed alongside an antidepressant treatment medication.
+Sometimes, estrogen therapy may be prescribed alongside an antidepressant medication.
 For both hormone replacement therapy and potential antidepressant intervention, it’s vital to consult with a doctor, as therapists normally cannot prescribe medication.

-Yoga, meditation, and mindfulness
+Yoga, meditation, and mindfulness for symptoms of depression during menopause

 During menopause, a person’s body tends to go through a lot of changes.
 Practices designed to enhance a person’s awareness of themselves, their minds, and their bodies may help to understand those changes and cope with them more effectively.